jvalue/jayvee/rfc/0017-error-values/README.md

 This RFC introduces the concept of invalid or missing values to the Jayvee interpreter.
 Specifically, it defines two new special values that the Jayvee interpreter must be able to handle.

-> [!NOTE]
-> This RFC does not define any changes to the Jayvee grammar

 ## Motivation

 Currently, there are two behaviors when an error occurs during pipeline